pikipity/EEG-analysis-using-EMD/README.md

    - a_processed.m
    - b_processed.m
+   - t_processed.m

-   They are results of Split_Data.m.
+   They are results of Split_Data.m and test_data_generate.m.
 Use them to do futher analysis.